-The military promises to feed you, and they do so primarily by using three separate methods: chow or mess halls, basic allowance for subsistence, and meals-ready-to-eat.
+The military promises to feed you and they do so primarily by using three separate methods: mess or chow halls; basic allowance for subsistence; and Meals, Ready-to-Eat (MRE).

-Most chow halls offer four meals per day: breakfast, lunch, supper, and a midnight meal.
-Some are open 24 hours per day.
-Most dining facilities now give the choice of a full-blown meal with two or more entrees, or fast food such as burgers, hot dogs, sandwiches, fries, or chicken.
+Most chow halls offer four meals per day: breakfast, lunch, dinner, and a midnight meal.
+Some are open 24 hours a day.

-For the health conscious, there is normally a heart-healthy menu, as well as a salad bar.
-Desserts are usually a choice of fruits, cakes, ice cream, puddings, pies, and more.
-For breakfast, you can choose anything between a small fruit cup to a full-fledged made-to-order omelet with all the side dishes.
+For the health-conscious, there is a heart-healthy menu, as well as a salad bar.
+For breakfast, you can choose anything from a small fruit cup to a full-fledged made-to-order omelet with all the side dishes.
 Take-out cartons are freely available in many chow halls.
-Some dining facilities even have drive-through windows.
+Some military dining facilities even have drive-through windows.

 Enlisted and officers receive full-rate BAS after initial entry training.
 However, for those required to consume meals in the dining facilities, most of the BAS is automatically deducted from their paychecks.

 The allowance is not designed or paid to provide any benefit to family members; it is solely for the subsistence of the military member.
 The Army does reimburse for missed meals, but it is a paperwork-intensive process and usually requires justifications and explanations to the first sergeant or the commander.

 When enlisted members who received BAS are deployed, they used to lose the BAS during the time of deployment (because they received "free meals" at the deployment location chow hall).
 However, Congress passed a law that required the military, beginning in 1998, to continue to pay BAS to deployed members in response to the complaints of many service members following the first Gulf War.